FAQs: Frequently Asked Questions

 -

 For RadSec (transport) and EAP-TLS, TLS version 1.3 is supported.
-For EAP-TTLS only TLS version 1.2 as supplicant support currently has interopability issues; at some later stage this restriction may be lifted.
+For EAP-TTLS only TLS version 1.2 is enabled as supplicant (ie. device connecting) support is lacking and leads to interoperability issues; at some later stage this restriction may be lifted.

 Attempts to use a TLS version lower than 1.2 is rejected for both transport and authentication purposes.
-Microsoft Windows 11 does not support TLS resumption for EAP-TTLS.
+Microsoft Windows 11 has known limitations and issues when using TLS 1.3 and does not support TLS resumption for EAP-TTLS (or PEAP).

 Other